andrico1234/custom-element-docgen/README.md

 If you provide a link to your components directory, the integration will generate documentation for your custom elements.

 The integration won't automatically generate examples.
-Instead you will need to create an adjacent "[component-name].examples.ts" file to provide examples for your custom elements.
+Instead you will need to create an adjacent "[component-name].examples.js" file to provide examples for your custom elements.

 See [providing examples](#providing-examples) for more information.

+To see the integration in action, you can navigate to the [`example` directory](./example/README.md)

 ## Options